mehmetozturk4705/async_message_handler/README.md

         #This is asyncio context.
         response = await handler.command("Hello from asyncio.")
         print(response)
-        #Waitinf for a while for sample process to loop message demo.
+        #Waiting for a while for sample process to loop message demo.
         await asyncio.sleep(8)